canonical/operator/README.md

 If you need help, have ideas, or would just like to chat with us, reach out on
 IRC: we're in [#smooth-operator] on freenode (or try the [webchat]).

-We also pay attention to the [Charmhub discourse](https://discourse.charmhub.io/)
+We also pay attention to [Charmhub discourse](https://discourse.charmhub.io/)

 You can also deep dive into the [API docs] if that's your thing.